Project Overview

 Reducing flood risk in Weymouth

-We’ll be looking at options to address the different sources of flooding in Weymouth.
+In addition to addressing coastal flood risk, we’ll also be investigation the other sources of flooding in Weymouth.
 These include:

 We will also look at how coastal erosion can be managed.